 Patients who want to be able to receive their lab results should be directed to either call (415-514-6000) or email (UCSFMyChart@

-Although in 2002, California state law (SB1131) made it allowable for patients to self-ordering of certain laboratory tests, due to payment and reporting constraints the UCSF Clinical Laboratories do not accept patient self-orders for laboratory tests.
+Although in 2002, California state law (SB1131) made it allowable for patients to self-order laboratory tests that are normally available as over-the-counter tests from pharmacies.
+However, due to payment and reporting constraints the UCSF Clinical Laboratories do not accept patient self-orders for laboratory tests.
 If patients wish to self-order tests they should be referred to a commercial laboratory that accepts such requests.

 Furthermore, for reimbursement purposes, requests for outpatient testing must carry the name of an identifiable individual who is recognized as authorized to order tests in California.
-Unless charged to a budget/research account, outpatient orders cannot therefore be submitted in the name of a medical student, nurse practitioner, registered nurse, licensed vocational nurse, or anonymously as "Fellow" or "Resident 1", etc.; in each case the request slip must bear the name of an individual licensed provider who is taking responsibility for the orders.
+Unless charged to a budget/research account, outpatient orders cannot therefore be submitted in the name of a medical student, nurse practitioner, registered nurse, licensed vocational nurse, or anonymously as "Fellow" or "Resident 1", etc.; in each case the laboratory order must include the name of an individual licensed provider who is taking responsibility for the orders.